Barry Domvile: Far-right activism

-Dr. Laurie knows full well that this friendship is the keystone to peace in Europe – nay, in the whole world.
-He is one of the small group who founded the Association known as "The Link", whose sole aim is to get Britons and Germans to know and understand one another better.
-He is one of the most zealous workers in this good cause in the country.

-He writes of the National Socialist movement with knowledge and great sympathy.
-The particular value of this book lies in the fact that it is written by a foreigner, who cannot be accused of patriotic excess in his interpretation of the great work done by Herr Hitler and his associates.
-I recommend this volume with confidence to all people who are genuinely impressed with the desire to understand one of the greatest – and most bloodless – revolutions in history."

-Admiral Sir Barry Domvile 8 May 1939

-World War II
+Second World War

+In 1940, Domvile was implicated as a participant in a fascist plot, organized by Leigh Vaughan-Henry, against the British government.
+Vaughan-Henry was reported to have already organized 18 cells of 25 members each for the coup, which was intended to take place when Germany landed in Britain.
+He was also implicated in another plot organized by Archibald Maule Ramsay, the founder of the Right Club.

-In June 1940, Domvile's mistress, Mrs Olive Baker, was arrested for distributing leaflets promoting Reichssender Hamburg.
+In June 1940, Domvile's mistress, Olive Baker, was arrested for distributing leaflets promoting Reichssender Hamburg.
 She tried to commit suicide in prison and was sentenced to five years' imprisonment.

-Domvile himself was interned during World War II under Defence Regulation 18B from 7 July 1940 to 29 July 1943.
+Domvile himself was interned during Second World War under Defence Regulation 18B from 7 July 1940 to 29 July 1943.
 During his wartime captivity, he wrote an autobiographical memoir, From Admiral to Cabin Boy.
 It was first published in 1947 and republished in 2008.

 Later life

 Domvile largely faded from public life in the postwar period.
-He was a supporter of the League of Empire Loyalists but was never more than a peripheral figure in that group.
-He was a member of the National Front's National Council from its formation in 1967 to his death in 1971.
+He denied the Holocaust and continued to defend Germany, describing the war as a "punitive expedition" against a "nation which had rebelled against the financial system."
+Domvile decried the Nuremberg executions in October 1946, stating that, "The Nuremberg victims died bravely, and are more likely to survive in history as martyrs, than criminals."
+He later became a supporter of the League of Empire Loyalists but was never more than a peripheral figure in that group.
+Domvile was a member of the National Front's National Council from its formation in 1967 to his death in 1971.